s-akinfiev/Learn2code/README.md

 \> *Type in "Can I leave now?"*

 I'm not so sure.
 I'm starting to like it. \
 The file must have plenty of factual errors!
 I want you to create a tool for fixing them easily.
 It has to be a .sh script (src/edit.sh) so I can run it without too much trouble.
-The input data must include the file name, the string to be replaced, and the replacement itself (as a string).
+The input data must include the path to the file, the string to be replaced, and the replacement itself (as a string).
 The actual replacement must take place in the file and a corresponding entry must be added to the log.

 \> *Awesome.
 I wish I knew how to write these scripts..*

 ...

 ***== Quest 2 received.
 Develop an src/edit.sh script for replacing substrings in text files.
-The input data must include the path to the file, the string to be replaced, and the replacement itself (as a string).
-The information on each change must be added to the log–src/files.log in the format described in the previous quest.
+The input data must include the path to the file  (relative to the root directory), the string to be replaced, and the replacement itself (as a string).
+The information on each change must be added to the log: src/files.log in the format described in the previous quest.
 Pay attention to the processing of edge cases. ==***

 ***LOADING...***